 Secrets to Success

 Many bakers know that a long, cold proof is the secret to developing sourdough flavor.
 However, if your bread ferments for too long, the flour will start to break down, and it won’t be able to effectively trap and hold the gasses that give your bread lift.
-As a result, the hardest part about this recipe is striking the delicate balance between over proofed and under proofed.
+As a result, the hardest part about Cold-Proof Artisan White Sourdough Bread is striking the delicate balance between over proofed and under proofed.

 I did my best to take a lot of guesswork out of my recipe by providing example times and temperatures.
 However, your kitchen and oven temperatures will be unique to your home, so you’ll likely have to make a few tweaks to get this recipe just right.